tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 Now its time to generate some style images.
-We start first by loading saved model checkpoint into autoencoder.
+We start first by loading the saved model checkpoint into autoencoder.

 {% highlight python linenos %}